Surajkant99/AtliQ-Hardware-Consumer-Ad-HOC-Insights/README.md

 📌 Tools Used
 MySQL: For querying and transforming raw data to extract the insights.
-Excel: For data preprocessing and visualization.
+Excel: For data preprocessing and visualization